sterrevangeest/be-assessment-02/README.md

 ## Backend course

-This datingwebsite is part of an assessment that belongs to the [Backend](https://github.com/cmda-be/course-17-18n) course that is given @CMDA.
+This datingwebsite is part of an assessment that belongs to the [Backend](https://github.com/cmda-be/course-17-18n) course which is given @CMDA.